Desh Bhagat University

-Desh Bhagat University (DBU) was established under Punjab Governments’ Desh Bhagat University Act, 2012.
-DBU has four campuses in India at Fatehgarh Sahib, Shri Muktsar Sahib, Moga and Chandigarh and an international campus in Kenya.
-It offers more than 350 courses in almost 50 various streams at undergraduate, graduate, post-graduate and doctorate level.
+Desh Bhagat University (DBU) is a private university located in Fatehgarh Sahib district in Punjab within the town of Mandi Gobindgarh.
+The university was established under The Desh Bhagat University Act, 2012 (Punjab Act No. 15 of 2013) of Punjab Legislative Assembly.
+DBU has four campuses in India at Fatehgarh Sahib, Shri Muktsar Sahib, Moga, and Chandigarh as well as an international campus in Kenya.

-Desh Bhagat University came into existence under the guidance of Lal Singh, a freedom fighter.
+Desh Bhagat University came into existence under the guidance of S. Lal Singh, a freedom fighter and an assistant of Subhas Chander Bose.